gazay/talks/README.md

 you can just add small hook in the end of your code and when it will ends - you will hear it with voice that you choose from MacOS X `say` function collection.

+You can find some examples of `talks` usage in organization [ruby-talks](https://github.com/ruby-talks).

 ## How?

 This gem just using native MacOS X `say` command line tool.